To Build Back Better, Tax Families Like Ours

 Unless Congress acts, those who can afford to pay the most will continue to pay nothing, or relatively little, shortchanging urgent priorities.
 Unlike some, we do not view the existence of billionaires as a policy failure.
 But as investors, we see the tiny effective tax rates paid by the ultra-wealthy undermining innovation, competitive capitalism and ultimately U.S. democracy.
 A status quo in which people who work for paychecks pay more in taxes, proportionately, than the wealthiest Americans is driving cynicism and kneecapping our national ambition.

 Recent developments suggest this status quo could soon change.
-Last week, Biden lent his support to a billionaire’s income tax—a new tax on currently untaxed investment income anyone whose wealth tops $1 billion.
+Last week, Biden lent his support to a billionaire’s income tax—a new tax on currently untaxed investment income for anyone whose wealth tops $1 billion.
 He did so as Senate and House leadership announced a framework to fully pay for the $3.5 trillion reconciliation package, which contains much of the Build Back Better agenda.

 While income from wages is taxed immediately, many kinds of investment income are not taxed until assets are sold—if ever.
 Unlike most Americans, billionaires do not need wages or salaries.
 Instead, many use investment income to help fund their lifestyles by borrowing against appreciated assets at extremely low rates without paying much in income taxes.
 Taxing billionaires’ untaxed investment income would raise hundreds of billions for public investments such as high-speed internet, quality child care and clean drinking water.
 Sen. Ron Wyden (D-Ore.), who chairs the Senate Finance Committee, has championed this proposal.
 Various House members have supported a one-time version of the tax.